AMA calls for total ban on all e-cigarette, vaping products

-The American Medical Association on Tuesday called for an immediate ban on all electronic cigarettes and vaping devices.
+WASHINGTON (AP) — The American Medical Association last week called for an immediate ban on all electronic cigarettes and vaping devices.

 The group adopted the sweeping stance at a policy-making meeting in San Diego.
 It aims to lobby for state and federal laws, regulations or legal action to achieve a ban, but the industry is sure to fight back.